 Now let’s take a look at October expenses:

-In total, we spent $1,565 during October which is about $1,800 less than our regularly budgeted $3,333 per month (or $40,000 per year).
-Travel expenses and groceries were the two highest categories of spending in October.
+In total, we spent $1,513 during October which is almost two thousand dollars less than our regularly budgeted $3,333 per month (or $40,000 per year).
+Groceries and utilities were the two highest categories of spending in October.
 After spending over $12,000 in September when we bought our new (used) car, this past month’s modest spending is a nice change of pace.

 Detailed breakdown of spending:

 Groceries were a little lower than recent months.
 Fortunately, food prices seem to be leveling off after a couple of years of routine price hikes at the grocery store.
 I think it’s too early to say that our grocery spending is declining long term, but it’s nice to see a lower number like this once in a while.

 The natural gas bill, which provides heating and hot water, totaled $24 for last month.

 The electricity bill totaled $97 in October.

 Since the weather was mild in September and the beginning of October, our gas and electric bills moderated accordingly.
 We used the air conditioning a little bit last month but not much.
 Therefore out utility expense was lower than normal.